ctfhacker/ctf-writeups/campctf-2015/bitterman-pwn-400/README.md

 # Convert to integer
 leaked_puts = struct.unpack('Q', leaked_puts)[0]

-# Reset libc to the leaked offset
+# Rebase libc to the leaked offset
 libc.address = leaked_puts - libc.symbols['puts']
 ```

 From here, we can create a second ROP which will simply call `system` with `/bin/sh`.
-Luckily, `/bin/sh` is in libc, so we simply find where that string is, and call `system` on it.
+Luckily, `/bin/sh` is in libc, so we simply find where that string is, and call `system` with it.

 The second ROP construction is below: